duarteocarmo/BigData_WikipediaInspector/index.md

 - 3.txt

 You can find them all in this [GIST](https://gist.github.com/duarteocarmo/b6b6917bc69f4fec2bcf69969f298668), but since they are long, consider downloading them [here](https://www.dropbox.com/sh/eykyvcllq8hxurp/AAA_FU9s0qp_ZcrYy7JBlRVPa?dl=0).
 These text files contain each one the pattern, the number of matches, and the time that it took to get them.

+THE END!

+*(PS: I'm looking for a partner in the next project, email me of interested :) s160951@student.dtu.dk)*